dotkom/monoweb/docs/attendance-specification.md

 # Introduction

 This document describes the rules and logic for how the attendance system works.
 The document is intended to be used as a reference for the implementation of the system, and as a source of information for anyone interested.
+It is also really useful for getting help in writing code from LLMs 😇

 ## Brief overview